SAP BW/4 HANA Upgrade Best Practices

 The alternative is to consider a new installation of SAP BW/4HANA, and take the opportunity to re-implement your existing BW based solutions (and maybe some new ones) on a fresh platform that will replace your legacy BW implementation.
 The benefit here is that you are able to develop your new SAP BW/4HANA apps and implement without disruption to your current operational services.

-I like the re-implementation approach, as many mature BW solutions contain a proliferation of redundant data and meta-data, so a clean slate could be the best place for an organisation to begin the next step of their analytics journey.
+I like the re-implementation approach, as many mature BW solutions contain a proliferation of redundant data and meta-data, so a clean slate could be the best place for an organization to begin the next step of their analytics journey.
 On the Upgrade path, the preparation activities will force a review of existing objects (not least in terms of the conversion exercise), but a blank canvas could provide the catalyst for a full re-evaluation of “how” the Enterprise Data Warehouse is architected.
 SAP BW/4HANA supports modern data platform thinking and the concepts of logical data warehousing – for more information on that please look at the blogs here:

 What is best for you?